Kraziman/Library/README.md

 # Library
-A desktop application that allows librarians to manage easly loans and fines.
+A desktop application that allows librarians to manage easily loans and fines.